surajkhan123/django-signals-and-python-classes-ans/README.md

 # django-signals-and-python-classes-ans

-#Question 1: Are Django Signals executed synchronously or asynchronously?
+Question 1: Are Django Signals executed synchronously or asynchronously?

-#Answer:
-By default, Django signals are executed synchronously.
+=>Answer:By default, Django signals are executed synchronously.
 This means that the sender waits for all connected receivers to finish before continuing

 #Code
 from django.db import models